GrantBenham/gbMod/README.md

 - Consider the impact of outliers on your analysis

 ### 5. Run Analysis
+- Navigate to the "Moderation Analysis" tab
 - Choose "With Original Dataset" to include all cases
 - Choose "With Outliers Removed" to exclude cases above the residual threshold
+- **Note**: Analysis runs only when you click one of these buttons (not automatically)
 - Review results in the "Moderation Analysis" tab

 ### 6. Interpret Results
+- **Bivariate Correlations**: Review zero-order correlations (Pearson's r and Spearman's ρ) between predictor and outcome
+  - Understand the difference between zero-order (bivariate) and partial (moderation) effects
+  - Note that bivariate correlations use the original dataset, while moderation may use filtered data
-- Examine the interaction test for statistical significance
+- **Interaction Test**: Examine the interaction test for statistical significance
-- Review conditional effects at different moderator levels
+- **Conditional Effects**: Review conditional effects at different moderator levels
-- Use Johnson-Neyman plot to identify regions of significance
+- **Johnson-Neyman Plot**: Use to identify regions of significance for the moderator
-- Interpret simple slopes plot for practical significance
+- **Simple Slopes Plot**: Interpret for practical significance and visualization of interaction effects

 ### 7. Export Results
 - Download formatted results for reporting